buildarr/buildarr/docs/installation.md

 $ docker pull callum027/buildarr:latest
 ```

+!!! note

+    Because the Docker container is a bundle of packages consisting of Buildarr and implementing plugins, it has a separate version number from Buildarr itself.

+    For more information, check out the [Docker Hub page](https://hub.docker.com/r/callum027/buildarr) for the Buildarr Docker container.

 Once you have a configuration file, create a folder to store the configuration and auto-generated secrets files to mount into the Docker container.

 As API keys and login credentials are to be stored here, they should have strict permissions set, with ownership exclusively